 It was March 4, 2009, when I first walked in as a full-time employee to serve in Malaysiakini.
 But little did I know, I was going to stick around for the next… more than a decade of almost 12 valuable years!
 I worked with a team of driven people before I somewhat “retired” from my last position as its Deputy Chief Membership Officer in September 2020.

-It was all worth the time spent, the experience gained, and the lessons learned from one of the best master of work discipline in all of my career journey.
-He was not only the boss, but was also a mentor both to me and to many others within the company.
+It was all worth the time spent, the experience gained, and the lessons learned from one of the best masters of work discipline in all of my career journeys.
+He was not only the boss but was also a mentor both to me and to many others within the company.
 He was… Premesh Chandran.

 From the very beginning and throughout my time spent in Malaysiakini, I received a lot of support and encouragement from Prem, just like he does the same for all his staff.

-My nostalgic memories go as far back as when Prem along with Steven, the co-founder of Malaysiakini awarded me a distinction certificate in video journalism by the Southeast Asian Centre For E-Media (SEACeM) for the International Center for Journalists (ICFJ) program—a distinction award that would not been possible for me to achieve without the help of the trainers.
+My nostalgic memories go as far back as when Prem along with Steven, the co-founder of Malaysiakini awarded me a distinction certificate in video journalism by the Southeast Asian Centre For E-Media (SEACeM) for the International Center for Journalists (ICFJ) program—a distinction award that would not be possible for me to achieve without the help of the trainers.
 And the most helpful trainer among them all was Indrani Kopal who is now a documentary filmmaker in Australia was among all the helpful trainers.

 It was a very special dinner night for me, where I along with the others who attended the Citizen Journalist training program was also commended and encouraged by Janet Steel, who was the professor of journalism at George Washington University’s school of journalism, and an author.
 She is now the Professor of Media and Public Affairs and International Affairs.
 So with such an honor received from all these honorable people, how can anyone forget…